 This plan sounds like a wonderful division of labor.
 However, if the breasts go all night without stimulation before the infant is ready to sleep through the night, most women find a significant decrease in their milk supply.
 Your husband can help at night by answering your baby’s cries, bringing him or her to you and changing diapers thus minimizing your awake time.

 When the time comes to wean your baby from breastfeeding, it is best to do it gradually.
-Drop one feeding at the breast every few days.
+Drop one feeding at the breast at the same time of day every few days.
 Wear a supportive bra and use cold compresses for any engorgement that ensues.
-If your situation requires more rapid weaning or if you experience a great deal of engorgement, apply clean, refrigerated cabbage leaves directly to your breasts.
-As the leaves wilt apply fresh ones.
-How this works is unknown but many mothers have found it to be extremely effective.
+If your situation requires more rapid weaning or if you experience a great deal of engorgement, apply clean (washed with a small amount of soap and cool water), cool cabbage leaves directly to your breasts.
+As the leaves wilt, apply fresh ones.
+How this works is unknown but many mothers have found it to be extremely effective

 Please refer to the following link for the most recent recommendations on breast pump cleaning: